math obvious

 What math has in common with a foreign language is that you have to memorize rules of how things fit together.
 “Je vais, tu vas, il va…” “Negative b plus or minus the square root of b-squared minus…” Apply these rules scrupulously or you will go in the wrong direction.

 But here’s the key difference.
 If you ask your French teacher “Why does it go Je vais, tu vas, il va?” the only answer you might expect is historical (“Here’s how it evolved from the Latin roots”).
-You’re not looking for “why it makes sense” because it isn’t really supposed to.
+You’re not looking for “why it makes sense” because it isn’t supposed to.
 It’s just how they talk in France.

 In math, on the other hand, there is a reason why you can’t take the square root of a negative number.
 There is a reason why 12÷4 is smaller than 12, but 12÷(1/4) is bigger than 12.
-And that reason has to go deeper than saying “When we divide by a fraction, we flip-and-multiply.”
+And that reason has to go deeper than saying “When we divide by a fraction, we flip and multiply.”
 It has to go to the heart of what division means until you say “Well of course 12÷(1/4) has to be 48, and nothing but 48 would make sense.
 It’s obvious!”
 (Hint: what does this problem mean in terms of pizza?)

 To put it another way: if all the English speakers in the world decided tomorrow that we would use the word “thurple” to mean “lunch,” they would all be correct–by definition, they would be correct, simply because they agreed on it–and the world would go on just as before.
 But if all the mathematicians in the world decided that 37 was the same thing as 73, they would all, unanimously, be wrong.
-If they convinced the engineers, bridges would fall down.
+If they convinced the engineers, bridges would fall.
 No one decided that there is no “Commutative Property of Exponents”: someone figured it out.
 You can figure it out too.

 So why don’t people get that?
 Why do my students look terrified and cry out “Just tell us the answer!” when I suggest they figure something out?

 For the most part, I blame their elementary school teachers.
 Very few people go into elementary school teaching because they love math.
-They go because they love children, they love playing games and telling stories, or (in some cases) it was the only professional job they could possibly get and keep.
+They go because they love children, they love playing games and telling stories, or (in some cases) it was the only professional job they could get and keep.

 So the teacher learns the rules of math from the book and teaches them from the book.
 And if a student asks “Why do we need a common denominator when we add fractions, but not when we multiply them,” the teacher has no clue.
 Rather than risk embarrassment in front of the class, she glowers and says “Because that’s how we do it.”